DaveedDomingo/daveeddomingo.github.io/_pages/about.md

 #### **Mission Statement**
-We live in a world of complex systems, things like macnine learning, IoT and social media is generating large amounts of data.
-I'm interested in researching problems with how we store and move data.
-I'm interested in how we interact with applications and the underlying storage that backs them.
-From data centers to consumer PCs, we should be able to fully utilize the capabilities.
+We live in a world of complex systems; things like machine learning, IoT devices, and social media services are generating large amounts of data.
+I'm interested in researching problems related to how we store and move data.
+With newer and newer storage technologies becoming more performant and more affordable, we should able to utilize them and efficiently integrate them into the systems we use today.